namc-utah/namc-usu.org/content/Sample_Processing/how_to_send_samples.md

 # Electronic submission of metadata
 1. Record complete information on where, when, and how the samples were collected.
     1. Submit information to our lab via our [INSTAR](http://instar.namc-usu.org) online tool.
-    1. The minimum information required include:
+    1. The minimum information required include (example is for benthic samples, metadata for other sample types varies):
             - Site ID
             - Sample date
             - Jar count